 Aroma: 4.5 – So this is done with two barrels, a bourbon and new oak barrel; however you wouldn’t know it from the smell which seems more akin to a sherry casked scotch.
 It’s nice enough, and it feels like there’s heat here.

-Manliness: 8.0 – So here’s the thing.
+Honesty: 8.0 – So here’s the thing.
 Yes this wanks very hard over the bourbon and finishing oak barrels.
 Yes the words toffee, vanilla, and caramel are tossed around.
 Yes there’s awards and such.
 However you get that iconic Glenfiddich triangle barrel shape, and that color scheme.
-Now we continue to have manliness as a category really as a catch-all for things like aesthetic, story, ruggedness, etc – but here it’s all about aesthetic of a scotch.
+Here it’s all about aesthetic of a scotch.
 Sorry but that case and bottle literally pop of the shelf, and to deny how good it looks would be a lie.
 Of course we still need to take points off because of the first 2 sentences here.

 W/ Rocks: 5.5 – So that certainly opens up the whiskey, walking back some of that overproof heat like feeling.
 However while it does grow on you – I think I prefer this neat.